Huron Cemetery: Modern

-After more than 100 years of disagreement, finally in 1998 the Wyandotte Nation of Oklahoma and Wyandot Nation of Kansas signed an agreement to use the Huron Cemetery only for religious, cultural or other activities compatible with the sacred purpose of the site as a burial ground.
-In addition their agreement stated that the Oklahoma nation would not oppose the Wyandot Nation of Kansas' attempt to gain federal recognition.
-They are currently recognized by the state.
-In 2016 the cemetery was named as a National Historic Landmark.
+In 1998, after more than 100 years of disagreement, finally the Wyandotte Nation and Wyandot Nation of Kansas signed an agreement to use the Huron Cemetery only for religious, cultural, or other compatible sacred activities.
+This states that the Oklahoma nation would not oppose the Wyandot Nation of Kansas's attempt to gain federal recognition.
+That tribe is currently recognized by the state.
+In 2016, the cemetery was designated a National Historic Landmark.